Neural Machine Translation in Linear Time: Character-Level Machine Translation

 Table~\ref{tab:samples} contains some of the unaltered generated translations from the ByteNet that highlight reordering and other phenomena such as transliteration.
 The character-level aspect of the model makes post-processing unnecessary in principle.
-We further visualize the sensitivity of the ByteNet's predictions to specific source and target inputs.
-Figure~\ref{fig:gradheatmaps} represents a heatmap of the magnitude of the gradients of source and target inputs with respect to the generated outputs.
+We further visualize the sensitivity of the ByteNet's predictions to specific source and target inputs using gradient-based visualization \citep{DBLP:journals/corr/SimonyanVZ13}.
+Figure~\ref{fig:gradheatmaps} represents a heatmap of the magnitude of the gradients of the generated outputs with respect to the source and target inputs.
 For visual clarity, we sum the gradients for all the characters that make up each word and normalize the values along each column.
 In contrast with the attentional pooling mechanism \citep{DBLP:journals/corr/BahdanauCB14}, this general technique allows us to inspect not just dependencies of the outputs on the source inputs, but also dependencies of the outputs on previous target inputs, or on any other neural network layers.